About

 Making Beef Roti

 • Place 1 dough ball on a flat, smooth and clean surface.
-Use oiled hands to flatten out the dough ball to a fairly thin round sheet (cut in half if you want to make mini stuffed rotis).
+Use oiled hands to flatten out the dough ball into a fairly thin, round sheet.
 Place a generous amount of filling in the middle of the roti (2 generous tablespoons for mini stuffed roti).
-To make it easier, shape the filling to the same shape you want your roti to be.
+To make it easier, shape the filling in the same shape that you want your roti to be.

-• Wrap the roti around the filling to form the shape you prefer.
-Squares and rolls are the easiest.
-Make sure you wrap the filling by stretching the roti around itself to double wrap and the filling is properly sealed in.
+• Wrap the roti around the filling to form the shape you prefer (squares and rolls are the easiest shapes).
+Make sure you wrap the filling by stretching the roti around itself to double wrap, and the filling is properly sealed in.

-• Place the prepared rotis on an oiled plate until you are ready to cook them.
+• Place the prepared rotis on an oiled plate until you're ready to cook them.

 • When the surface is nice and hot, place the stuffed roti on the griddle a few minutes per side until the roti is cooked and turns golden brown and crispy.
 Make sure all the sides of the roti are cooked.